-COVID FIRST LINE TREATMENT CENTRES (CFLTC): The CFLTCs should treat all mild and moderate symptomatic persons under surveillance and should be utilised for treating positive cases when need arises.
-They are the primary level health care centres for providing care to less serious cases and referral of serious cases to the COVID hospitals to avoid crowding directly in the COVID Hospital and waste resources.
-CFLTC are dedicated centres exclusively for treatment of COVID patients as mentioned above.
+COVID FIRST LINE TREATMENT CENTRES (CFLTC): The CFLTCs are facilities exclusively for treatment of all mild and moderate symptomatic persons under surveillance and should be utilised for treating positive cases when need arises.
+They are the primary level health care centres for providing care to less serious cases.
+If such patients become serious they need to be referred to COVID hospitals immediately.
+This will help in appropriate use of resources at the COVID Hospital and prevent patient surge.
+These centres should be coded GREEN colour.
+The standard operating procedure on CFLTC is given as annexure-2.

-COVID HOSPITAL(CH): COVID Hospitals those dedicated hospitals that cater to severe or critical COVID patients.
+COVID HOSPITAL(CH): COVID Hospitals are those dedicated hospitals that cater to severe or critical COVID patients.
 These hospitals are generally tertiary care centres or where critical care facilities are available.
 All measures need to be taken to postpone elective surgeries and reduce general OP.
 Super speciality and emergency wings of concerned departments should function and ensure that there is no contact or mixing of COVID and Non-COVID (general) patients in these hospitals.
 COVID suspects or COVID confirmed patients with other emergencies like trauma, acute abdomen, obstetric emergencies should be managed with full transmission based precautions and infection control practices in consultation with the COVID cell in the hospital.
+These centres should be coded RED colour.
 The reference guide for conversion of hospitals into COVID hospitals is described in this document.

-4. GENERAL PLAN OF CONVERSION OF HOSPITALS INTO COVID HOSPITALS
+4. GENERAL PLAN OF CONVERSION OF HOSPITALS INTO DEDICATED COVID HOSPITALS